 The UN has recorded evidence of parties to the conflict perpetrating grave violations against children, including recruitment and use of children in armed hostilities, killing and maiming of children and attacks on schools.
-The UN recorded 2,748 grave violations affecting over 800 children in Yemen in 2021, consistent with patterns of violations from previous years.
 The UNSC-mandated Panel of Experts reported in January 2022 that over 2,000 children recruited by the Houthis have died in combat since 2020.
 In April 2022 the Houthis signed an Action Plan with the UN to commit to end and prevent grave violations against children.

-The crisis in Yemen has been ongoing for over 20 years, but dramatically escalated during 2014 when, amidst a UN-facilitated political transition process, Houthi forces and military units loyal to former President Ali Abdullah Saleh took control of numerous governorates in Yemen, including the capital Sana'a, and forced then President Abd Rabbu Mansour Hadi and his government to resign.
-On 26 March 2015 the Saudi/UAE-led coalition launched a military intervention in Yemen to restore the internationally recognized government of President Hadi, who had fled to Saudi Arabia, but rescinded his resignation in September 2015 and returned to Aden.
+The crisis in Yemen has been ongoing for over 20 years, but dramatically escalated during 2014 when, amidst a UNfacilitated political transition process, Houthi forces and military units loyal to former President Ali Abdullah Saleh took control of numerous governorates in Yemen, including the capital Sana'a, and forced then President Abd Rabbu Mansour Hadi and his government to resign.
+On 26 March 2015 the Saudi/UAE-led coalition launched a military intervention in Yemen to restore the internationally recognized government of President Hadi.
 There have been several unsuccessful attempts at ceasefires and truces since the start of the conflict.
-The only successful negotiated settlement throughout the crisis is the Stockholm Agreement, which ended a period of rampant atrocities and staggering civilian casualties in and around Hodeidah governorate following an offensive led by the Yemeni government and the Saudi/UAE-led coalition.